Progress made in intervention

 Strengthening the special character of the college was another key focus this year, she said.

-The recent appointment of Joseph Assen to the role of deputy principal would support the implementation of this goal and he would bring his knowledge, skills and experience in pastoral care and teaching and learning into the school.
+The recent appointment of Joseph Assen to the role of deputy principal would support the implementation of this goal and he would bring his knowledge, skills and experience in pastoral care and teaching and learning into the school, she said.